 When you receive a scholarship from an organization outside of the University of Minnesota, your existing financial aid awards will be reviewed and adjustments may be made based on the receipt of your scholarship(s).
 You may see a reduction in other types of aid, such as loans, work-study, or institutional aid.

 The University of Minnesota will allow you to receive the maximum benefits of any scholarships within the US Department of Education guidelines.

 Many scholarships require full-time enrollment.
 Information on eligibility for financial aid is available.

-If you receive any scholarship from organizations outside of the University of Minnesota (e.g., a local community organization, church, etc.), it is your responsibility to forward the check(s) to the Office of Student Finance for processing.
+If you receive any scholarships from organizations outside of the University of Minnesota (e.g., a local community organization, church, etc.), it is your responsibility to forward the check(s) to One Stop Student Services for processing.
 You should endorse any check that is made payable to you and the University of Minnesota.

 The University of Minnesota Morris offers donor-funded scholarships, U Promise Scholarship, and American Indian Funding Opportunities for students.
 Visit the Morris scholarships page for more information.

 With your permission, the University of Minnesota is able to share information from your financial aid data or Free Application for Federal Student Aid (FAFSA) with scholarship-granting organizations or tribal organizations.
 You must have provided written permission for the information to be shared.